 JULY 1ST AND COVID-19

-Due to the outbreak of the coronavirus, large in-person Canada Day celebrations throughout the Lower Mainland and across the country have been cancelled.
-Similar to events in a number of communities, however, Fort Langley still plans to celebrate, but online instead of in-person.
+Due to the outbreak of the coronavirus, large in-person Canada Day celebrations throughout the Lower Mainland and across the country were cancelled in 2020.
+Similar to events in a number of communities, however, Fort Langley still celebrated, but online instead of in-person.

 To learn more about the virtual event in 2020, see the Fort Langley Canada Day website.